solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 The first code snippet creates a table, `inventory`, with three columns.
 It uses raw queries to create the `inventory` table and insert three rows.
-If the snippet succeeds, you should see an output like the one below.
+If the snippet succeeds, an output like the one below will be displayed.

     Connection established
     Finished dropping table (if existed).